yvelikova/axway-open-docs/content/en/docs/apigtw_admin/trblshoot_get_help.md

 ### Trace file

 You can find the installed version number, including any installed service pack, in the header of the trace files for the Node Manager, API Gateway instance, or API Gateway Analytics server.
-For more information on where to find the trace files, see [*Configure API Gateway diagnostic trace* on page 1](tracing.htm).
+For more information on where to find the trace files, see [Configure API Gateway diagnostic trace](/docs/apigtw_admin/tracing).

 For example, the following trace file (for a Node Manager) shows the installed version and service pack: